SPUDevelopers/spudweb2/content/guides/getting-started-with-git.md

 If you accidentally committed something, and want to undo the commit, you can use the command `git reset HEAD~1`.
 This will remove the last commit while leaving the changes intact.
 It will **not** work if you are trying to undo the only commit in the repository.
 If you want to **add** something to the commit you just made, just add the changes to staging and use `git commit --amend` - it will overwrite the previous commit with the new changes.
 {{% /alert %}}

+## View Commit History

+To view the history of commits in a particular branch, run the command `git log`.
+Hit the `q` key to exit the view.

 ## Creating Branches

 Branches are Git's way of separating out different work items.
 Branches create their own commit history starting from the time of branching, thus allowing you to switch what you are working on without losing all of the changes you made to something else.
 The "main" branch of a Git repository is usually the `master` branch, while work tends to happen in other branches.
 A normal repository might look something like this, for instance: